UBC-MDS/introduction-machine-learning/chapters/en/module3.md

 <opt text="No">

-Wouldn't you say ~0.02 is similar to the validation error in the graph of 0.03?
+Wouldn't you say within 3% is comparable here?

 </opt>